leighdice/slack-status-updater/README.md

 `bundle install`

-Replace first line in `token` file with your slack API token
+Add a `token` file in the base of the repo with your slack API token

 ### Run